karbalaei/scRNA_seq/README.md

 The core idea of 10x Genomics is to capture thousands of individual cells and perform the sequencing preparation inside tiny oil droplets called **GEMs** (Gel Beads in Emulsion) .
 This process uses a specialized piece of hardware and reagents.
 The raw output from an Illumina sequencer is a set of **Binary Base Call (BCL) files**.
 The **Cell Ranger** software manages these BCL files through a critical initial step called **demultiplexing**.
 Here's how it works:

-1. From BCL to FASTQ
+**1. From BCL to FASTQ:
 The BCL files are the dense, raw data, containing the base call and a quality score for every single cycle of the sequencing run.
-They aren't directly usable by most analysis tools:
+They aren't directly usable by most analysis tools.
-'cellranger mkfastq': The Cell Ranger pipeline includes a function, cellranger mkfastq (which internally uses Illumina's bcl2fastq or BCL Convert software).

-Demultiplexing: This step does two main things:
+**Demultiplexing**: This step does two main things:

-Converts: The BCL files are converted into FASTQ files.
+1- *Converts* : The BCL files are converted into FASTQ files.
 A FASTQ file is a text-based format that contains the sequence data (A, C, G, T) and their corresponding quality scores.

-Splits (Demultiplexing): It uses the Sample Index sequences (which are different from the Cell Barcodes and are used to pool multiple samples onto one sequencer lane) to separate the mixed reads and create a distinct set of FASTQ files for each individual sample or library you ran.
+2- *Splits (Demultiplexing)* : It uses the Sample Index sequences (which are different from the Cell Barcodes and are used to pool multiple samples onto one sequencer lane) to separate the mixed reads and create a distinct set of FASTQ files for each individual sample or library you ran.

+The Cell Ranger pipeline includes a function, **cellranger mkfastq** (which internally uses Illumina's *bcl2fastq* or *BCL Convert software*)

 2. From FASTQ to the Count Matrix
 Once the FASTQ files are generated, the main analysis pipeline takes over: